Towards Foundation Models for 3D Vision: How Close Are We?

-We develop a new benchmark for 3D vision tasks based on existing public datasets.
-Statistics of our benchmark are presented in~\cref{tab:benchmark_statistics}.
+We develop a new benchmark \benchmarkname\ for 3D vision tasks based on existing public datasets (\cref{tab:benchmark_statistics}).
 The key feature of our benchmark is a \textit{unified output space} for all sub-tasks, \textit{i.e.,} we form all questions to be multiple-choice so that all models and humans can be easily and fairly compared.
 In addition to the specialized models, we collect the response from VLMs (GPT4-Turbo, GPT4-Omni, and Gemini-1.5) and humans.

 We formally define the four tasks below.
 We use the term ``subject'' to refer to either a human or a model.